divio/divio-cloud-docs/how-to/flask-create-deploy.rst

 Database
 ^^^^^^^^

-In the ``flaskr`` example above, the database configuration is hard-coded to use SQLite.
-This should be adapted so that the ``DATABASE_URL`` environment variable will be read and parsed to configure Flask's database interface.
+In the ``flaskr`` example above, the database configuration is read from the ``DATABASE_URL`` environment variable, and falls back to use SQLite if not provided.

-Each Divio cloud environment with a database attached to it will similarly be provided automatically with a ``DATABASE_URL`` environment variable.
+Each Divio cloud environment with a database attached to it will be provided automatically with a ``DATABASE_URL`` environment variable.
 In the ``.env-local`` and ``docker-compose.yml`` files above, example configuration is provided so that when running locally, the application can use the same database type as it does in production.
 (This is a much more satisfactory approach than using say Postgres in production and SQLite for